maximelefebvre/project_breakeven_volatility/README.md

 This method allows us to get a **Volatility Smile** for different Strike prices over a period of one year.

+## P&L by Black-Scholes Robustness Formula

+We also provide a function for computing **Nicole El Karoui's Black-Scholes Robustness Formula**.

 ## Potential enhancements

 We integrated a class for managing the dates as objects, as it has been done with the library datetime in Python for example.